karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 <span style="color:#FF2600">[NYT PIC]</span>

-My mood generally correlated with case counts / restrictions -- When cases are lower and restrictions were looser, I was happier.
+My mood generally correlated with case counts / restrictions.
+When cases are lower and restrictions were looser, I was happier.

 This is the month of April where all I did was cross stitch while binge-watching [Bon Appetite](https://www.youtube.com/user/BonAppetitDotCom) videos: